 Just like the rest of the world, freight forwarding companies and their customers are living in unprecedented times.
 As supply chain interruptions continue to grow alongside the COVID-19 pandemic, many shippers are struggling to get their goods across water due to reduced sailing.
-Lake Shore Global Solutions (LSGS) is a recognized U.S. leader in the fields of ocean freight forwarding, warehousing, and the international shipping of both LCLs (less than container loads) and FCLs (full container loads).
+Lake Shore Global Solutions (LSGS) is a recognized ocean freight forwarder, a U.S. leader in warehousing, and an international FCL and LCL provider.
 We feel that now, it is as important as ever to emphasize the services we are capable of providing to our customers during this especially difficult time.

 The Benefits of Ocean Freight Forwarding During COVID-19

 While COVID-19 has had a large impact on the freight forwarding industry as a whole — something we, alongside other freight forwarders, continue to adapt to — LSGS continues to specialize in ocean freight forwarding.
 As the spatial limitations of air freight forward continue to drive up rates around the world, ocean freight forwarding remains one of the most cost-effective and accessible shipping methods.
 Without a doubt, this contributes to the fact that it is utilized for 90 percent of international shipping transactions.
 There are five major benefits to ocean freight forwarding, many of which have become amplified during the age of COVID-19:

 - It’s cost-effective.
 Without question, ocean freight forwarding offers the most competitive rates for shippers (especially in long-distance transactions).
 According to Freightos, some ocean freight shipments can be upwards of five times cheaper than transporting the same shipment via air.